a-h/templ/docs/docs/09-commands-and-tools/03-hot-reload.md

 `templ generate --watch` generates Go code that loads strings from a `_templ.txt` file on disk to reduce the number of times that Go code needs to be re-generated, and therefore reduces the number of time your app needs to be recompiled and restarted.

-To re-run your app automatical, add the `--cmd` argument to `templ generate`, and templ will start or restart your app using the command provided once template code generation is complete (#3).
+To re-run your app automatically, add the `--cmd` argument to `templ generate`, and templ will start or restart your app using the command provided once template code generation is complete (#3).

 Finally, to trigger your web browser to reload automatically (without pressing F5), set the `--proxy` argument (#4).